telosnetwork/telos-docs/docs/dapps/smart-contracts/hardhat_sourcify.md

 ### Verify

-Using the hardhat sourcify command you can easily verify smart contracts with the hardhat deploy sourcify command from the plugin.
+You can easily verify smart contracts with the hardhat deploy sourcify command from the plugin.

  ``` npx hardhat --network telos_testnet sourcify```